Kadri-Wadie/LoDA-BERTopic/scripts/reddit_crawling.md

 # Reddit Data Collection

-This repository contains a Python script to collect Reddit posts and comments from the `climatechange` subreddit.
+This subsection contains a Python script to collect Reddit posts and comments from the `climatechange` subreddit.

 Steps to Prepare for Reddit API Access
 1. Create a Reddit Account